Many think this popular festival is connected to Christ’s resurrection, but do passages within God’s Word prove otherwise?

 “Her role in the cult is as the consort of El, the principal male deity of the pantheon, as ‘Mother of the Gods,’” Dr. Dever further wrote.

-Alexander Hislop elaborated on the origin of Easter (or Astarte) in his book The Two Babylons: “It bears its Chaldean origin on its very forehead.
+Mr. Hislop elaborated on the origin of Easter (or Astarte) in The Two Babylons: “It bears its Chaldean origin on its very forehead.
 Easter is nothing else than Astarte, one of the titles of Beltis, the queen of heaven…That name, as found by Layard on the Assyrian monuments, is Ishtar.”

 In nearly all Semitic dialects, “Ishtar” is pronounced “Easter.”
 Easter festivities extensively refer to celebrating the personage Ishtar, Ashtoreth and the “queen of heaven,” who has many interchangeable names.
 Each year, citizens in pagan nations celebrated her son’s death and resurrection during spring.